luisdiogo2071317/azure-docs.pt-pt/articles/security-center/security-center-wdatp.md

 ## <a name="next-steps"></a>Passos Seguintes

-- [Definir políticas de segurança no Centro de segurança do Azure](security-center-azure-policy.md): Saiba como configurar políticas de segurança para as suas subscrições do Azure e grupos de recursos.
+- [Definir políticas de segurança no Centro de segurança do Azure](tutorial-security-policy.md): Saiba como configurar políticas de segurança para as suas subscrições do Azure e grupos de recursos.
-- [Gerir recomendações de segurança no Centro de segurança do Azure](security-center-recommendations.md): Saiba como o recomendações o ajudam a proteger os seus recursos do Azure.
+- [Gerir recomendações de segurança no Centro de segurança do Azure](security-center-recommendations.md): Saiba como recomendações ajudá-lo a proteger os seus recursos do Azure.
-- [Monitorização de estado de funcionamento de segurança no Centro de Segurança do Azure](security-center-monitoring.md): saiba como monitorizar o estado de funcionamento dos seus recursos do Azure.
+- [Monitorização de estado de funcionamento de segurança no Centro de segurança do Azure](security-center-monitoring.md): Saiba como monitorizar o estado de funcionamento dos recursos do Azure.